OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 #### 3.2.2 Rationale
 Recognizing the Telco industry need for harmonization and special requirements, the “OpenChain Telco SBOM Guide” is proposed to ensure predictability to the industry as to the elements of an SBOM that is expected.

-“Component Hash” is recommended, but not required by the “NTIA SBOM Minimum elements”.

 In SPDX, it maps to PackageChecksum or PackageVerificationCode.
 Most SCA tools have the capability to produce hashes.